oracle/node-oracledb/doc/api.md

 The connection must be open when calling `lob.close()` on a temporary LOB.

-If you try to close a connection without closing an open Lob, then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.
-The error helps prevent 'Temporary LOB leaks' that would cause the temporary tablespace to fill up.
-You should review the application logic and explicitly close any open Lobs.
-These temporary Lobs will have been created with `lob.createLob()` or returned from the database, perhaps as the result of a SQL operation like `substr()` on a Lob column.
-Persistent LOBs can be closed without the connection being open.

 The `lob.close()` method emits the [Node.js Stream][16] 'close' event
 unless the Lob has already been closed explicitly or automatically.